jefmeijvis/cornucopia-mvp/data/news/20240314-implement-owasp-top10-guidelines-by-playing-cornucopia/index.md

 author: ive-verstappen
 tags: owasp-top10, Agile
 hidden: false
-description: Implement the OWASP top 10 guidelines by playing the Cornucopia cardgame - in numbers
+description: Implement the OWASP Top 10 guidelines by playing the Cornucopia cardgame - in numbers
 ---
-# HOW TO Implement the OWASP top 10 guidelines by playing the Cornucopia cardgame - in numbers
+# HOW TO Implement the OWASP Top 10 guidelines by playing the Cornucopia cardgame - in numbers

 The OWASP Top 10 list is an excellent guide for the start of an Application Security improvement program of a software development team.
 However, what we see is that lots of software development teams who don't have access to a dedicated security professional (or team) struggle to correctly implement the OWASP Top 10 guides.